DanielKng/YeelightControl/build_issues.md

     - Corrected the method name from `unTrigger` to `unNotificationTrigger` to match `Core_AppNotificationTrigger` enum
     - Updated `AnalyticsEvent` reference to `Core_AnalyticsEvent` with correct parameters
     - Simplified string conversion logic to only check for the key being a string
-44. ✅ Partially fixed actor isolation issues in `UnifiedLogger.swift`:
+44. ✅ Fixed actor isolation issues in `UnifiedLogger.swift`:
     - Updated the `log` method to be nonisolated and properly delegate to an internal method
     - Fixed the `clearLogs` method to be properly async
     - Added missing protocol requirements for `Core_LoggingService`
+    - Updated storage method calls to use correct argument labels
-45. ✅ Partially fixed actor isolation issues in `UnifiedEffectManager.swift`:
+45. ✅ Fixed actor isolation issues in `UnifiedEffectManager.swift`:
     - Changed the class to an actor to properly handle isolation
     - Fixed the `isEnabled` property to properly handle async access
     - Updated method signatures to match the protocol requirements
+    - Updated storage method calls to use correct argument labels
 46. ✅ Fixed storage method calls in `UnifiedLogger.swift`:
     - Updated `loadLogs` method to use `storageManager.load` instead of `get`
     - Updated `saveLogs` method to use correct argument labels (`forKey` instead of `key:value:`)